-Adoption Timeline O 1 L-3 (3-5 5-8 yrs Impleme entation Time eline O 1-3 3-5 5-8 yrs Magnitude of Impact A 10-year property tax exemption can significantly improve development feasibility for multifamily housing, townhouses, and affordable housing.
+Adoption Timeline O 1 L-3 ( 3-5 5-8 yrs Implem entation Time eline O 1-3 3-5 5-8 yrs Magnitude of Impact mult A 10-year property tax exemption can significantly improve development feasibility for multifamily housing, townhouses, and affordable housing.
 This program would specifically incentivize multi-unit housing that could not be built "but for" the exemption.
 Measuring Progress goals The City should review the program periodically to evaluate how effectively it is meeting goals to create needed housing, including which types of projects are or are not meeting eligibility criteria, and make adjustments as needed.
-Affordability \bigcirc Subs Subsidized → Workforce Targets \bigcirc Affor Affordable Housing Type Targets 0 Singl Single-Family Multi-Family rargets \bigcirc Middle Housing Tenure Targets For F Rent \bigcirc For S Sale Demographic Torque \bigcirc Peop ole of Co olor Seniors Targets \bigcirc Peop ole Expe riencing Ho melessne ess Stud ents \bigcirc Peop ole with Disabilities
+Affordability $\bigcirc$ Subs idized - Wor kforce Targets $\bigcirc$ Affordable Housing Type Targets 0 Single-Family Mult i-Famil y rargets $\bigcirc$ Midd dle Hou sing Tenure Targets For F Rent $\bigcirc$ For S Sale Demographic Torque $\bigcirc$ Peop ole of Co olor Seni ors Targets $\bigcirc$ Peop ole Expe riencing Ho omelessno ess Stud ents $\bigcirc$ Peop ole with Disabilities

-Action 2.2: Scale e development fees to reflect impa ct on services Development Incentives Description Scale development fees so they are proportion public services. nate to the impact of a housing unit on Implementation • Determine if grant funding or consultant support is needed to implement.
-Steps Determine if this action should be packaged or sequenced with others.
+Action 2.2: Scale development fees to reflect impact on services Development Incentives Description Scale development fees so they are proportion public services. nate to the impact of a housing unit on Implementation • Determine if grant funding or consultant support is needed to implement.
+Steps Determine if this action should be package ged or sequenced v rith others.
 Draft fee structure changes and bring thrule. ough a public hear ing process for adoption.
-Considerations Currently, the City's water connection and sewer connection fees are based on the lesize and frontage of the lot, not on the size of the home.
-This formula may undercharge large homes or multi-family dwellings that have a greater impact on public services and overcharge smaller homes that have a lesser impact.
-The City could establish a "Single Family Equivalent" standard that allows for smaller units, such as compact houses, cottage cluster units, and ADUs to pay a lower fee the larger homes.
-The City could also scale the connection fees by the square footage of the unit or the number of bedrooms. • The City's System Development Charge (Sunit.
-The City could amend the SDC to be number of bedrooms. • Reducing fees may result in lower overall by increasing the base fee rate while appl reduce the relative fee cost for smaller un ying a "Single Fan This action should be coordinated with Adprojections account for any additional was Adoption Timeline ○ 1-3 a 3-5 ○ 5-8 yrs Implementat ion Timeline 1-3 3 -5 5-8 yrs Magnitude of Impact In general, scaled fees would incentivize dever more affordable than larger units.
+Considerations Currently, the City's water connection and size and frontage of the lot, not on the siz undercharge large homes or multi-family public services and overcharge smaller ho e of the home.
+Thi dwellings that ha s formula may ve a greater impact on The City could establish a "Single Family Equivalent" standard that allows for smaller units, such as compact houses, cottage cluster units, and ADUs to pay a lower fee than larger homes.
+The City could also scale the connection fees by the square footage of the unit or the number of bedrooms. • The City's System Development Charge (SDC) for Parks is not scaled by the size of the unit.
+The City could amend the SDC to be based on the size of the unit, such as number of bedrooms. • Reducing fees may result in lower overall fee revenue; however, this can be mitigated by increasing the base fee rate while applying a "Single Family Equivalent" scale to reduce the relative fee cost for smaller units. • This action should be coordinated with Action 2.3 to ensure that fee rates and revenue projections account for any additional waivers or reductions for needed housing.
+Adoption Timeline ○ 1-3 a 3-5 ○ 5-8 yrs Implementat ion Timeline 1-3 3 -5 5-8 yrs Magnitude of Impact In general, scaled fees would incentivize dever more affordable than larger units.
 However, magnitude of this action.
 The City could choo financial projections and analysis of various f more research is n se to hire a consul eeded to determine the tant to assist with Measuring Progress Fee revenues are tracked annually as part of the balances could be compared against building structure on specific types of development. = = Affordability Targets O Subsidized Workfor ce . u. goto Affordable Market 1 Rate Housing Type Single-Family O Multi-Fa mily Targets Tenure Targets → For Rent → For Sale Demographic People of Color Seniors Targets People Experiencing Homelessness Students People with Disabilities